What can the African Union say to Russia and Ukraine?

 Faced with this need for fertilizer, of course there are alternatives, such as Morocco, which is very happy because it offers a certain type of useful fertilizer.
 But more generally, African countries will resort to instants that are cheap but not necessarily better in terms of productivity and above all more polluting and more dangerous for the health of farmers.

 The question of fertilizers is a silent but cumbersome process.
-We talk more about food security, but taking care of cotton growing today has a strong impact on farmers’ incomes and ultimately on their lives.
+We talk more regarding food security, but taking care of cotton growing today has a strong impact on farmers’ incomes and ultimately on their lives.

-Roland Marchal : Unlike very polarized Westerners, the AU could ask that imports of these agricultural or para-agricultural goods and inputs be considered to have a special status, with a minimum of international or UN or African control.
+Roland Marchal : Unlike very polarized Westerners, the AU might ask that imports of these agricultural or para-agricultural goods and inputs be considered to have a special status, with a minimum of international or UN or African control.
 Because if Russia continues to produce, it no longer has any shipping capacity because of what is happening in the Black Sea.

 For Ukraine, the situation is much more difficult because the war is on its territory, so it must be very difficult for them in terms of reserves and production.
-Be that as it may, we could have considered measures to put on the international market the food resources that are necessary for the most vulnerable populations.
+Be that as it may, we might have considered measures to put on the international market the food resources that are necessary for the most vulnerable populations.

 Today, the situation is only explained through the prism of a single cause: the war in Ukraine.
 But we must remember two things that also weigh on the African continent.
 On the one hand, the pandemic has considerably affected the resources of African states and has had effects on the food security of the most vulnerable populations.